Decoding the Web of Belief

 I wanted to build a graph.
 Not a chart, the kind most of us remember from math class, but a graph.
 The kind of graph used in graph theory, sociology, biology, and other fields.
 This wasn’t new territory for me; I’d built graphs from unstructured data before in my professional work.

-Finally, I wanted the graph to form clusters.
-Groups of closely related ideas would naturally cluster together and be color-coded accordingly.
-For example, a 9/11 cluster might include concepts like jet fuel, George W. Bush, world government, the CIA, and al-Qaeda.
+Finally, I wanted the graph to form clusters of closely related ideas and be color-coded accordingly.
+For example, a 9/11 cluster might include concepts like jet fuel, George W. Bush, world government, the CIA, and Al-Qaeda.

 Where Theories Live